 Understanding and intimacy through conflict takes work, but the benefits are well worth it.
 Understand that the success depends on you, not your partner.
 The skills of conflict completion build on one another, and you will apply them uniquely, in sequence or individually.
 Interpersonal improvements are a result of each of you learning and growing—getting to the roots of the fight and meeting your underlying unmet needs.

-So take responsibility for these skills rather than replying on your partner to be more empathetic, understanding, and so on.
+So take responsibility for these skills rather than relying on your partner to be more empathetic, understanding, and so on.
 The best way to take responsibility is becoming adept at the six key relationship bliss skills.
 Once you are proficient at using them, you’ll fight in ways that help rather than hurt the relationship, and that foster the intimacy and fulfillment you seek.
 We’ll share three of the six key skills below.
-For the other three skills, be sure to look for our new book, The Heart of the Fight, to be released in 2016.
+For the other three skills, be sure to look for our book, The Heart of the Fight.

 Skill 1: Yearn